-- Clear any accumulation of snow or ice from the outside vents of your natural gas appliances.
+- Clear any accumulation of snow or ice from the outside vents of your appliances.
 This allows the air flow necessary for safe appliance operation.
 Blocked vents can lead to a dangerous build-up of carbon monoxide inside your home.

-- Should a significant amount of snow accumulate, clear snow from the area around the gas meter, providing a path for UGI personnel who may require access.
+- Should a significant amount of snow accumulate, clear snow from the area around your natural gas meter, providing a path for UGI personnel who may require access.
 Please remove snow or ice accumulations carefully from around your gas meter.
 Keep snow blowers, snowplows and other powered equipment, which can damage natural gas facilities, away from the gas meter.

 - Do not use sharp objects, salt, ice melting chemicals or hot water to remove snow and ice from your gas meter.

 - As you work outside, look up!
 Cautiously remove ice hanging from roof edges above your natural gas meter to prevent injuries due to ice or snow falling from roofs or branches.